Skip to content

 Pony’s default Integer Arithmetic

 Doing arithmetic on integer types in Pony with the well known operators like +, -, *, / etc. tries to balance the needs for performance and correctness.
 All default arithmetic operations do not expose any undefined behaviour or error conditions.
 That means it handles both the cases for overflow/underflow and division by zero.
-Overflow/Underflow are handled with proper wrap around semantics, using one’s complement on signed integers.
+Overflow and underflow are handled with wrap-around semantics, using two’s complement representation for signed integers.
 In that respect we get behaviour like:

 // unsigned wrap-around on overflow